lidl-shungite/Obj-Seg-Doc/README.md

 results = model.train(data='config.yaml', epochs=100, imgsz=640)
 ```

-If you are interested in how training and testing escalated, I recommend checking this [documentation](https://obj-seg-doc-e3wipu72g6lsyt3rvkxp2g.streamlit.app/).

 Libraries that are required in order to run the code, are listed down in "requirements.txt" file.
 Install these libraries or packages in the same manner as you installed ultralytics.
+After that there is a file named ".py", it is a python program built to segment objects out of background using OpenCV, please have it in mind that segmentation may not be accurate.
 Run ".py" file.
-Quick reminder that the program may vary according to the specifications of your device that you are running the program on.
+A quick reminder that the program may vary according to the specifications of your device that you are running the program on.

+## U-Net

+The name "U-Net" surfaced on the internet in the year 2015, its original purpose was to segment out brain tumors of an x-ray image.
+People quickly realized that it could be used for other purposes, namely object segmentation and other forms of segmentation.
+In the ".ipynb" file lies a bit modified U-Net architecture or my version of the architecture.

+The reason why it's called U-Net and more detailed explanation of the architecture is entailed in this [documentation](https://obj-seg-doc-e3wipu72g6lsyt3rvkxp2g.streamlit.app/).

+I also have made a well-detailed documentation, check it out [here](https://obj-seg-doc-e3wipu72g6lsyt3rvkxp2g.streamlit.app/).